Onionz

-During the beginning of the dot.com time period in Silicon Valley Andrew was one of the entertainers responsible for inspiring the emerging technology industry on their off nights and weekends.
-From the EndUp to Djing on the 4th of July at the Grateful Dead farms just like his father who played at The Filmore in San Francisco with Jimi Hendrix and Santana a stage was set for a bright future.
+During the beginning of the dot.com period in Silicon Valley, Andrew was one of the entertainers responsible for inspiring the emerging technology industry at night.
+He DJed at the San Francisco night club the EndUp, and on the 4th of July at the Grateful Dead farms.
+His father once played at The Filmore in San Francisco with Jimi Hendrix and Santana.

 Onionz took off into Agriculture technology under Jason Soares Agriculture company.
 Created renewable record sleeves, and became part of several music and technology acquisitions.
 Going back to school for Graphene and Green Charcoal Andrew has designed the future of music and AI for analog musicians to be protected inside of urban cities.

-He remains an active music maker as a drummer, and still travels from time to time for work throughout the world.
-He has an established production catalog of 150+ original music tracks and remixes which continues to grow.
-Some of the most notable House and Techno DJ's of today and yesterday regularly incorporate his music into their DJ sets.
+He remains an active music maker as a drummer, and travels from time to time for work throughout the world.
+He has a production catalog of 150+ original music tracks and remixes which continues to grow.
+Notable House and Techno DJ's incorporate his music into their DJ sets.

 During 2016 and 2017 Onionz wrote his first film score as musical director for the short film created by Rosa Costanza called "Xing" Onionz lead and introduced the Xing Film team to the top echelon of Electronic Music using his 38 years of relationship building.
 The film won its way to 18 film festivals and two awards including a screening at the 2017 Cannes Film Festival.